 To answer this, we’ve put together a list of the 10 most important things you need to do to ensure every email you send your clients is a successful one.

 Not only will these 10 key elements of successful emails deliver the right message at the right time, but they’ll also deliver the results you’re hoping for.

-1. The audience
+1. Choose your audience

-For example, if you’re launching a new product line for your male clients, create a list of your male clients.
-Or if you want to re-engage lost clients, generate a list of clients who haven’t visited in more than 8 weeks.
+For example, if you’re launching a new product line for your male clients, create a list of your male clients and send an email that’s targeted specifically for them.